actris/data-management-plan/DMP/initial-DMP.md

 ### Data summary of the ACTRIS In situ data centre unit (In-Situ)

+* State the purpose of the data collection/generation
+* Explain the relation to the objectives of the project
+* Specify the types and formats of data generated/collected
+* Specify if existing data is being re-used (if any)
+* Specify the origin of the data
+* State the expected size of the data (if known)
+* Outline the data utility: to whom will it be useful

 ### Data summary of the ACTRIS Aerosol remote sensing data centre unit (ARES)

+* State the purpose of the data collection/generation
+* Explain the relation to the objectives of the project
+* Specify the types and formats of data generated/collected
+* Specify if existing data is being re-used (if any)
+* Specify the origin of the data
+* State the expected size of the data (if known)
+* Outline the data utility: to whom will it be useful

 ### Data summary of the ACTRIS Cloud remote sensing data centre unit (CLU)

+* State the purpose of the data collection/generation
+* Explain the relation to the objectives of the project
+* Specify the types and formats of data generated/collected
+* Specify if existing data is being re-used (if any)
+* Specify the origin of the data
+* State the expected size of the data (if known)
+* Outline the data utility: to whom will it be useful

 ### Data summary of the ACTRIS trace gases remote sensing data centre unit (GRES)

+* State the purpose of the data collection/generation
+* Explain the relation to the objectives of the project
+* Specify the types and formats of data generated/collected
+* Specify if existing data is being re-used (if any)
+* Specify the origin of the data
+* State the expected size of the data (if known)
+* Outline the data utility: to whom will it be useful

 ### Data summary of the ACTRIS Atmospheric simulation chamber data centre unit (ASC)

+* State the purpose of the data collection/generation
+* Explain the relation to the objectives of the project
+* Specify the types and formats of data generated/collected
+* Specify if existing data is being re-used (if any)
+* Specify the origin of the data
+* State the expected size of the data (if known)
+* Outline the data utility: to whom will it be useful

 ### Data summary of the data products providers (level 3 data)

-### State the purpose of the data collection/generation
+* State the purpose of the data collection/generation

-  Question not answered.

-### Explain the relation to the objectives of the project
+* Explain the relation to the objectives of the project

-  Question not answered.

-### Specify the types and formats of data generated/collected
+* Specify the types and formats of data generated/collected

-  Question not answered.

-### Specify if existing data is being re-used (if any)
+* Specify if existing data is being re-used (if any)

-  Question not answered.

-### Specify the origin of the data
+* Specify the origin of the data

-  Question not answered.

-### State the expected size of the data (if known)
+* State the expected size of the data (if known)

-  Question not answered.

-### Outline the data utility: to whom will it be useful
+* Outline the data utility: to whom will it be useful

-  Question not answered.

 ## 2.1 Making data findable, including provisions for metadata [FAIR data]